 Jalpaiguri is well connected by road and rail.
 Siliguri, the most important city in the region is 45km from Jalpaiguri.

-Jalpaiguri derives its name from the olive fruit, which is locally known as ‘Jalpai’ – it literally means a place where olives are found abundantly.
+Jalpaiguri derives its name from the olive fruit, which is locally known as ‘Jalpai’ – it means a place where olives are found abundantly.
 Its name is also associated with Lord Shiva who is also known as Jalpesh, the presiding deity of the region.
 Jalpaiguri shares the northern part of West Bengal and is close to international borders with Bhutan in the north and Bangladesh in the south.
-It is bounded by the state of Assam and Darjeeling district in the East and West.
-Jalpaiguri comprises chiefly of a rural population, which is more than 80 percent of its total population.
+It is bounded by the state of Assam and Darjeeling districts in the East and West.
+Jalpaiguri comprises chiefly a rural population, which is more than 80 per cent of its total population.
 The topography of the land is cut across by rivers, rivulets, and hills, and covered with tea gardens and forests.
 It is a virtual cauldron of different ethnic races and tribes like the Rajbanshi, Rabha, Toto, Metch, Santhals, Oraons, and others.

 Major rivers that run across the district are the Teesta, Torsa, and Jaldhaka.

 The little town of Jalpaiguri has more or less survived being bitten by the commercialization bug unlike some cities and towns of North Bengal.
-Its beauty lies in its serenity, green parks and the relaxed way in which people go about their day-to-day life.
+Its beauty lies in its serenity, green parks, and the relaxed way in which people go about their day-to-day life.
 The look and feel of the town belie the fact that it is a great seat of learning and education in North Bengal.
 It boasts of a reputed Law College establishment and Pharmacy Institute; large numbers of people are well educated.
 Recently, Jalpaiguri Court won the prestigious privilege of hosting the High Court Circuit Bench beating Siliguri Court in the run for the same.

-If Siliguri is known for its commercialization and economic development, Jalpaiguri has a unique identity of its own in the cultural, educational and social map of North Bengal.
+If Siliguri is known for its commercialization and economic development, Jalpaiguri has a unique identity of its own in the cultural, educational, and social map of North Bengal.